EN555/Author-Identification/Readme.md

 ## Task Challenge

-In the C50 data set, the data set we use in this project, there are 50 different authors.
 We tried to approach the problem as a classic classification problem - that it, try and predict the most likely author of an anonymous text (only) out of the 50 authors in the original set.
 We tried to solve this problem using both stylistic features and content features, and with a variety of machine learning